jasonkuehl/blog/content/post/2020-10-15-S3Vulnerabilty/index.md

 ---
-title: Title of post
-description: wtf this is about
+title: How I Found An S3 Vulnerability
+description: How I Found An S3 Vulnerability
-slug: WebURL
+slug: How-I-Found-An-S3-Vulnerability
 date: 2020-10-13
 image: cover.jpg
 categories:
-    - Example Category
+    - AWS
 tags:
-    - Example Tag
+    - S3
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
-How I Found An S3 Vulnerability.
-Blog patreon Security
-October 15, 2020October 15, 2020 jasonkuehlLeave a Comment on How I Found An S3 Vulnerability.

 It all started back in 2018 with the below email:

 I selected the link within the email it brought me to the following URL.